Minimising the spread of infectious diseases in the workplace is important to keeping staff safe and well at work.

 - For more information read WorkSafe NZ's guide: Introduction to the Health and Safety Act.

-- Read about the three main ways infectious diseases spread: How infectious diseases spread
+- Read about the ways infectious diseases spread: How infectious diseases spread

 Ways to protect your workplace